-The Hip
+The Hip Joint

-The hip joint is a ball-and-socket type joint and is formed where the thigh bone (femur) meets the three bones that make up the pelvis.
-The thigh bone has a ball-shaped knob on the end that fits into a socket formed in the hip bone.
-A smooth cushion of shiny white articular cartilage covers the femoral head and the acetabulum.
+The hip joint is a ball-and-socket type joint formed where the thighbone (femur) meets the three bones that make up the pelvis.
+The ball portion of the hip joint (femoral head) fits into the socket (acetabulum) of the hip bone (pelvis).
+The bone of the hip joint and socket of the pelvis are separated by spongy material (articular cartilage) and by a small amount of fluid in the hip, both of which serve to lubricate the joint and allow the bones to move against each other easily and without pain.
+Large ligaments, tendons and muscles around the hip joint (also called the joint capsule) also help to hold the ball and socket in place and keep them from dislocating.
+A properly functioning hip joint is critical for normal everyday activities such as walking, running and climbing.

-A small amount of fluid in the hip is also present to act as a lubricant to eliminate friction when the hip is in motion.
-Since the cartilage is smooth and slippery, the bones move against each other easily and without pain.
-Large ligaments, tendons and muscles around the hip joint (called the joint capsule) hold the bones (ball and socket) in place and keep it from dislocating.
+The Cause of Hip Pain